Docefrez [DSC]; Taxotere

 - Very bad and sometimes deadly allergic reactions have happened with this drug.
 Be sure your child does not get this drug if your child has ever had an allergic reaction to this drug or to other drugs that have polysorbate 80 in them.

 - The risk of death that may rarely happen with this drug is raised in people with liver problems and in people who get high doses of this drug.
 The risk is also raised in people with a certain type of lung cancer who have been treated with certain chemo drugs in the past.
-Be sure your child does not get this drug if your child has liver disease.
-Talk with the doctor.
+This drug must not be given to some people with high bilirubin levels, liver problems, or raised liver enzymes.
+If your child has any of these health problems or you have any questions, talk with the doctor.

 - This drug may cause your child to swell or keep fluid in his/her body.
 Tell your child’s doctor if he/she has swelling, weight gain, or trouble breathing after this drug is given.